ArshiaAA9/SunnyEngine/README.md

 # SunnyEngine

 SunnyEngine is a simple personal 2D physics engine project, written in c++ with sdl.
+Currently only supports rigid and fully elastic bodies.

 ## Requirements
 Requires SDl3, sdl3-ttf, gcc and make to be installed.